-16. This policy does not preclude individuals from pursuing resolution of a complaint through the grievance procedure of a collective agreement or under the British Columbia Police Act or Human Rights Code.
-However, if a complainant chooses to proceed in an alternate forum, the Chief Constable, or delegate, may, at his/her discretion, decline to proceed under this policy.
+15. This Policy does not preclude individuals from pursuing resolution of a complaint through the grievance procedure of a collective agreement or under the British Columbia Police Act or Human Rights Code; however, if a complainant chooses to proceed in an alternate forum, the Chief Constable, or delegate, may decline to proceed under this policy, at their discretion.